anthonysgro/pollify/apps/web/README.md

 Schema:

 1. Poll Creation
    a.
 A user can create many polls.
-A poll can also have one creator.
+A poll can also have one creator
 2. Poll voting
    a.
 A user can vote in many polls.
 A poll can have many user votes.
    b.
 A poll can optionally have either 1 vote per user or multiple votes per user.